zwoefler/data-is-aweseome/README.md

 # 🚀 Data is Awesome
 > Answer questions with opinionated `DATA STORIES` and `VISUALS` in `self contained projects`

-Read more about the [❓️Why](docs/Purpose%20and%20Why.md)?

 ### ❗️ Project Disclaimer
-The creators and contributors of this project do not claim ownership of the original data and make no representations or warranties regarding the accuracy or completeness of the data.
+> Creators and contributors of this project do not claim ownership of the original data.
+> There is no warranty regarding the accuracy or completeness of the data.
-Users are responsible for complying with the terms of use associated with any data sources used in this project.
+> Users are responsible for complying with the terms of use associated with any data sources used in this project.

 ## 📏 Rules
 - 🔓 `Public` datasources